Yampss/Yampss/README.md

 ## Let's Collaborate!

-I'm always open to exciting projects in the fields of AI, LLMs, and agentic workflows.
-Whether it's open-source work, hackathons, or research ideas — feel free to reach out at  **chrissattasseril16@gmail.com**
+I'm always open to exciting projects in the fields of AI, LLMs, and agentic workflows.Feel free to reach out at  **chrissattasseril16@gmail.com**